- Academic Responsibilities

 Grade Points: A student’s grade average on university work is expressed in grade points.
 Each semester hour of “A” counts four points, “B” three points, “C” two points, “D” one point, and “F” zero points.
 Thus a “C” average, which is the minimum overall average for any bachelor’s degree, is expressed as a 2.0 grade point average.

-The Honor Roll requires a GPA of 3.50 on all work attempted for the semester with a minimum of twelve hours completed.
-The Dean’s List and the Honor Roll are compiled as quickly as possible after the close of the semester.
+Honor Roll: requires a GPA of 3.50 on all work attempted for the semester with a minimum of twelve hours completed.
+Coursework from credit by exam is excluded from this calculation.

 Classification of Students: Students are classified according to the number of credit hours completed.